🥛 Dairy FAQs

 What varieties of meat are available through Kilgus Farmstead?

 We offer Jersey beef, Berkshire pork, and Boer goat meats.
-We also work with local producers of chicken, Cornish Game hen, turkey, lamb, and rabbit to distribute their products wholesale.
+We also work with local producers of chicken, Cornish Game hen, turkey, and lamb to distribute their products wholesale.
 Please contact us for pricing and availability.

 What do you feed the animals raised for meat?